thechristinedo/COSC3380-MW-Team4/README.md

 ## Music Library Website Project

-Jose Sanchez Gonzalez and Sevban Sonmez and Benjamin Price and Christine Do
+Jose Sanchez Gonzalez and Sevban Sonmez and Benjamin Price and Christine Do and Laney Tran